Susan Catherine Koerner Wright: Children

 Susan gave birth to seven children, but only five survived past infancy.
 Due to Milton's occupation, the family moved 12 times, living in several places in Indiana.

-Their first son, Reuchlin Wright, was born on their Grant County farm near Fairmount, Indiana, in 1861.
+In 1861, their first son, Reuchlin Wright, named after German theologian Johann Reuchlin (1455–1522), was born on their Grant County farm near Fairmount, Indiana.
 Lorin Wright, their second son, was born in 1862 on Dan Wright's (Milton's father) farm in Orange Township, Fayette County, Indiana, and Wilbur Wright was born on April 16, 1867, on their farm in Millville, Indiana.

 The family then moved to Dayton, Ohio, where they purchased a place under construction at 7 Hawthorn Street which would serve as their home base.
 On February 25, 1870, Susan gave birth to twins, Otis and Ida, but they died shortly thereafter.
 Orville and Katharine Wright were born at their 7 Hawthorne Street home, on August 19, 1871, and 1874, respectively.
 The family then moved to Cedar Rapids, Iowa, and Richmond, Indiana, finally settling back at their Dayton home in 1884.
 None of the Wright children were given middle names: instead, their father opted to give them distinctive first names; Wilbur and Orville were named after clergymen Milton admired.
 As a bishop, Milton was well known within the communities in which they lived, and in Dayton the neighbors knew the children as the "Bishop's kids".
 Milton and Susan kept tight familial bonds and instilled in their children that close family bonds could combat the pressures of the world; Milton admonished the children that only family was safe, reliable, and sustaining.